orgilat/home-assigment/README.md

 # Home Assignment – Cypress & Allure

-This repository contains two tasks implemented using Cypress and Allure:
+This repository contains three tasks implemented using Cypress and Allure, each focused on different testing skills and scenarios:

+**Task 1: Define five critical test titles for the Amazon site and write a full test case for one scenario (saved in Task1.spec.ts).**

-- **Task 2**: Basic Cypress test validating Amazon’s main menu and Customer Service flow.
+**Task 2: Validate Amazon’s main menu and Customer Service flow using Cypress and Allure.**

-- **Task 3**: Shopping-cart test suite with beforeEach/afterEach, free-shipping eligibility, and cleanup.
+**Task 3: Shopping-cart suite with beforeEach/afterEach hooks, free-shipping eligibility checks, and cart cleanup.**

 ---